gammapy/gammapy/docs/user-guide/estimators.rst

-norm_errp         Positive error of the norm, given as absolute difference to the best fit norm norm_errn         Negative error of the norm, given as absolute difference to the best fit norm norm_ul           Upper limit of the norm norm_scan         Norm scan used for the fit statistic scan stat_scan         Fit statistics scan associated with norm_scan
+norm_errp         Positive error of the norm, given as absolute difference to the best fit norm norm_errn         Negative error of the norm, given as absolute difference to the best fit norm norm_ul           Upper limit of the norm norm_scan         Norm parameter values used for the fit statistic scan stat_scan         Fit statistics scan associated with norm_scan
 ================= =================================================